wasp-lang/wasp/web/docs/essentials/06-actions.md

 <ShowForTs>

 Finally, because we've previously annotated the Action's backend implementation with the correct type, Wasp knows that the `createTask` action expects a value of type `{ description: string }` (try changing the argument and reading the error message).
-Wasp also knows that a call to the `createTask` action returns a `Task`, but we don't need it.
+Wasp also knows that a call to the `createTask` action returns a `Task` but are not using it in this example.

 </ShowForTs>